YosefLab/Compass/docs/settings.rst

    File to output a list of reaction id's and their associated subsystem.
 This is useful if you'd like to compute Compass scores for only a subset of the reactions in order to cut in computation times (see below, ``--select-reactions`` and ``--select-subsystems``).

-**\-\-select-meta-subsystems** [FILE]
-   Invoke Module-Compass and compute Compass scores only for the meta-subsystem listed in the given file.
-   For a detailed explanation of Module-Compass, please refer to `this section <https://compass-sc.readthedocs.io/en/latest/module_compass.html>`__ of the tutorial.

 **\-\-select-reactions** [FILE]
    Compute Compass scores only for the reactions listed in the given file.
    FILE is expected to be textual, with one line per reaction